 Solar gain is referred to as the g-value, compared to the heat loss, referred to as the U-Value.
 Therefore in arriving at a comfortable and energy-efficient Passivhaus Windows a balance is sought between the U-Value (heat loss) and g-value (heat gain).

 For normal windows and doors, heat loss is one of the key factors around U-Values and Window Energy Ratings.
 A Passivhaus window looks at more than just heat loss through the glass and also takes into account the frame, the glass spacers and even how the window is fitted to the building structure.

 What glass is used in a Passivhaus Window?

-Most standard window and doors really on a glass centre pane U-Value of 1.2Wm2K.
-Passivhaus window go lower with a typical glass U-value of 0.7 W/(m2.K).
+Most standard windows and doors rely on a glass centre pane U-Value of 1.2Wm2K.
+Passivhaus windows go lower with a typical glass U-value of 0.7 W/(m2.K).

-In most cases Passivhaus window feature triple glazing, Krypton or Argon gas, a Low-Emissivity coating and warm edge spacer bars.
+In most cases Passivhaus windows feature triple glazing, Krypton or Argon gas, a Low-Emissivity coating and warm edge spacer bars.